scrathe/tardisIVR/README.md

 A BASH post-processing script for Shell/SABnzbd/Radarr/Sonarr.

 # Features
-* Encoding using HandBrake to meet your specific audio and video requirements.
+* Encode TV and Movies using HandBrake to meet your specific audio and video requirements.
 * Passthru 2, 5.1, 7.1 audio channels.
 * Tag mp4 metadata using AtomicParsley.
 * Run from BASH shell to re-encode single files, or multiple directories.